Dear Fellow White People

 What took us so long?
-What took us so long to be outraged by the systemic racial injustice against black people?
-Against black trans folx especially?
+What took us so long to be outraged by the systemic racial injustice against Black people?
+Against Black trans folks especially?
 What took us so fucking long?
 I say "us," because I've been a part of the problem too.
 I cannot write this without acknowledging my own faults.
-Sure, I've been saying that black lives matter for years, but I haven't been living it.
+Sure, I've been saying that Black lives matter, but I haven't been living it.
 I haven't been outraged by every racist joke or slur or video that surfaces of police brutality.
 I became so used to it that it was white noise in the background of my life.
 And I've been racist too.
 I've made racist comments, and I've let others' racist comments slide.
 That's not ok.

 I saw a lot of enlightening posts in the past week.
 One of the ones that stuck with me said that justice can't exist until the people who aren't affected are just as upset as the people who are.
 Think on that.
 Think about what you are going to do moving forward.
 What will you do in your own life to make a permanent change?
 Because this fight isn't a fad.
 It's ongoing, and we need you.